TheCandidStartup/TheCandidStartup.github.io/_drafts/virtual-scroll-samples.md

 * Maintainability not great
 * If I change Sandbox samples have two places to keep in sync.
 If painful I can create a sync to copy changes from source of truth ...
 * Whenever I add a new sample have to also add in root `index.html` and again in `vite.config.js` for the extra entry point
+* Copying Sandbox samples does mean that I can rationalize them.
+  * Shared CSS across all samples.
+  * index.html is identical but has to exist in each sample directory for Vite entry point.
+Minimal stub file, just copy when making new sample.
+* Horizontal scrolling feature
+  * Implementation
+  * Sample
+  * Unit Tests update